Non-Resident Swiss Company Formation — Zug

 Everything You Need, Remotely

-• Registered Zug AddressCommercial-register grade address for the Handelsregister entry.
+• Registered Zug AddressCommercial-register grade address for your Handelsregister entry.

 • Swiss-Resident DirectorA qualified Zug-based director who satisfies Art.
-718 CO requirements.
+718 CO.
+You retain full ownership.

-• Remote Signing CapabilityIncorporation documents handled via apostille or Swiss embassy attestation.
+• Remote Signing CapabilityIncorporation documents handled via apostille or Swiss consulate attestation.

-• Mail HandlingAll correspondence received, scanned, and forwarded within 24 hours.
+• Mail HandlingAll official correspondence received, scanned, and forwarded within 24 hours.

-• Annual Compliance SupportMandatory general meetings, register filings, and AML obligations managed.
+• Annual Compliance SupportGeneral meetings, register filings, and AML obligations managed on your behalf.

 What You Will Need